Can Shopify Legacy Customers Edit Their Orders After Checkout?

 1. Can Shopify Legacy Customers Edit Orders After Checkout?

-No. Customers using Shopify legacy customer accounts (also called Shopify classic customer accounts) cannot edit their orders after checkout.
+No. Customers using Shopify legacy customer accounts (also called Shopify classic customer accounts) as well cannot edit their orders after checkout.

 In legacy accounts, customers can only view order details.
 They cannot make any Shopify customer order changes, including: